techtanzeel/collado-io/src/markdown/blog/iomando-20-behind/index.md

 Since the rollout, we've been receiving a ton of feedback and curiously, a lot of people reached out asking why we had taken certain (product) decisions.
 We thought this was a great opportunity to expose the reasoning behind some of them.

-Unfortunately, we can’t cover all the features released alongside iomando 2.0, because there were a lot of them.
+Unfortunately, we can't cover all the features released alongside iomando 2.0, because there were a lot of them.
 Remember, the new UI, the passwordless login, support for up to four doors from the same space, geolocation enhancements, new management tools, passcode lock, plus, all the hardware-related improvements.

 A walk through all of them would take longer than a single post.
 Instead, we can focus on the three that we've sweated the most — and also the ones that we've been asked the most 👇